 Another great fall top you could wear to the airport is a flannel shirt; it’s equal parts fashionable and comfortable.
 For bottoms, stay away from anything tight or inflexible.
 You don’t want to wear something restrictive like skinny jeans on a long flight; a nice pair of leggings would be the better option.
 If you want to dress up your look a bit but still keep things comfortable, print linen pants with an elastic waist should do the trick.
+With these bottoms, you can ditch the belt and avoid having to take that off at security altogether.
 Finally, for shoes, stick to anything slip-on.
 Stay away from boots or sneakers you have to tie on and off.
 This will help you through security and keep your feet comfortable on a long flight.
 Things like vans, loafers, and mules work great.

 This is the outfit you wear during all your daytime outings.
 When you are gallery hopping, strolling through a museum and snapping photos of historic landmarks, you want to wear something that is comfortable for walking and makes you look and feel like a bonafide cultural explorer.
 Because you will likely be doing lots of walking, you’ll want to stick to flat shoes.
 Boots, ballet flats or a cute pair of sneakers all work well, provided they are high quality and won’t leave your feet blistered and sore.